asdfjennifer/asdfjennifer/README.md

 ### Glad to see you here!
 Check out this repository to learn more about me:

-I´m a Junior Frontend Developer using HTML, CSS, SASS, Bootstrap, JavaScript & React.js
+I´m a Junior Frontend Developer from Germany using HTML, CSS, SASS, Bootstrap, JavaScript & React.js

 - I’m currently learning React and Backend skills